tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 Allow students to play around for a few seconds sharing what they see, continue the presentation by telling students that there is no precise answer to this question.

-Continue to the "How our brain works" slide, and explain to students that any similarity they could find between the image and a real object is possible because our brain uses thousands of neurons connections to find a match between the visual input and a mental representation of an object.
+Continue to the "How our brain works" slide, and explain to students that any similarity they could find between the image and a real object is possible because our brain uses thousands of neuron connections to find a match between the visual input and a mental representation of an object.

-Follow to the slide titled "Our brain as inspiration for artificial neural nets," and explain to students that this power of our brain to process information and make predictions or interpretations is the fact that inspires neurophysiologists and mathematicians to start the development of artificial neural networks (ANN).
+Continue to the next slide, and explain to students that this power of our brain to process information and make predictions or interpretations is the fact that inspires neurophysiologists and mathematicians to start the development of artificial neural networks (ANN).

-* In the same way biological neurons receive input signals through the dendrites, an ANN can receive input variables and process those inputs using an activation function to compute an output, akin the neuron nucleus in the brain.
+* In the same way biological neurons receive input signals through the dendrites, an ANN can receive input variables and process those inputs using an activation function to compute an output, akin to the neuron nucleus in the brain.

 * The concept of ANNs was presented for the first time in 1943 when [Warren McCulloch and Walter Pitts](https://doi.org/10.1007/BF02478259
 ) created a computational model for neural networks that they implemented using electrical circuits.

 * From that initial idea of a single neuron, the concept evolved the last decades to more complex models that propose creating connections between neurons to the point of creating what we know today as neural networks.

-Follow to the slide "The Future is here: applications of neural nets" and highlight the following:
+Continue to the slide "The Future is here: applications of neural nets" and highlight the following:

 * Neural networks are here to stay, and applications become more common every day.

-* Companies like Google or Tesla are using neural networks to develop self-driving cars.
+* Companies like Google and Tesla are using neural networks to develop self-driving cars.

 * Using the power of neural networks, today you can talk in any language thanks to the automated translation of instant messaging applications like Skype.